anbjos/spectral-transformer/README.md

 ![Signal without noise](figures/signal.png)
 ![Listen to signal](https://github.com/anbjos/spectral-transformer/blob/main/figures/signal.wav) (Choose "Download Raw" to hear the audio)

-3. **Cleaned Signal with Noise** (Figure 3): This is the output of the network, showing its ability to effectively suppress noise and isolate the speech signal, even on out-of-sample data.
+3. **Cleaned Signal with Noise** (Figure 3): This audio is reconstructed from the network's output, demonstrating its ability to suppress noise and isolate speech, even with out-of-sample data.

 ![Cleaned signal with noise](figures/result.png)
 ![Listen to result](https://github.com/anbjos/spectral-transformer/blob/main/figures/result.wav) (Choose "Download Raw" to hear the audio)